anna911/Prescription_Medication_sentiment_Analysis/README.md

 ### Model Selection:

-Tested Various Models the accuracy score for these models  is
+Tested Various Models the accuracy score for these models.

-Random Forest - Accuracy = 0.3614985590778098
-Gradient Boosting Classifier - Accuracy = 0.650787552823665
-Naive Bayes - Accuracy = 0.22051479062620052
+Models and their accuracy scores

-Logistic Regression - Accuracy = 0.6300422589320015
+Logistic Regression
-Support Vector Machine - Accuracy = 0.6699961582789089

-Extroverted	Introverted
-ENTP	INTP

-Back to top

-Conclusion and Next Steps

-Took the datasets and performed Exploratory Data Analysis Created a data pipeline
-Built several models and picked support vector machine with stochastic gradient descent due to it's high accuracy and precision
-Built a Neural Network which improved gave great accuracy but was overfit to the over represnted classes Performed emotional analysis for each personality type Created Word Clouds based on the frequancy of words used by each personality type.
-Next step would be to gather data from another place like twitter or facebook and see if we can predict personalities based on that text
+Accuracy score - 0.77

+Random Forest Classifier
+Accuracy Score - 0.88

+Random Forest Classifier performed the best of all the models chosen.

+Neural Networks and LSTM Model architecture to Predict the classes